gearglow/ReptiliaWithATwist/The List.md

 The mascots turned out to be a hundred veela, who began to dance enticingly.
 Elysia could feel the magic of their allure tickle the edge of her mind, but it couldn't get through her occlumency shields.
 Still, she found the display enjoyable.
 Then she noticed Hermione leaning forward far enough to be dangerous, and pulled her back.

 "Down, girl.
 You're drooling a bit," she murmured into Hermione's ear.
-"Put your shields up and watch the boys make fools of themselves."
+"Put your shields up and watch the others make fools of themselves."

 Hermione's glazed look cleared up as she shook herself, and smiled gratefully at Elysia.
 Turning, the two of them watched as the Weasleys -- and both Draco and his mother, though Lucius Malfoy, Charlie, and Mr. Weasley all seemed more or less unaffected -- postured absurdly.
 Even Ginny had started to stand, when the music stopped and the veela took their places on the sidelines.